University of Northampton Executive MBA, Part Time MBA

 Identify sustainable personal learning and development abilities beyond the provision of the programme, and develop transferable intellectual skills employees and peers can benefit from.
 Increase your career prospects globally by leveraging the international network of peers in your MBA cohort.

-The University of Northampton 18 month, Part time MBA program will teach the theory of effective management practice and equip students with the essential skills, confidence and competence to succeed and progress in any chosen industry.
+The University of Northampton 18 month, Executive MBA program will teach the theory of effective management practice and equip students with the essential skills, confidence and competence to succeed and progress in any chosen industry.

 MBA graduates hold C-level positions in primary industries.